Ke3chang

 S0691 Neoichor [4] Application Layer Protocol: Web Protocols, Data from Local System, Indicator Removal, Ingress Tool Transfer, Inter-Process Communication: Component Object Model, Modify Registry, System Information Discovery, System Location Discovery: System Language Discovery, System Network Configuration Discovery: Internet Connection Discovery, System Network Configuration Discovery, System Owner/User Discovery

-S0039 Net [1][2] Account Discovery: Domain Account, Account Discovery: Local Account, Create Account: Local Account, Create Account: Domain Account, Indicator Removal: Network Share Connection Removal, Network Share Discovery, Password Policy Discovery, Permission Groups Discovery: Domain Groups, Permission Groups Discovery: Local Groups, Remote Services: SMB/Windows Admin Shares, Remote System Discovery, System Network Connections Discovery, System Service Discovery, System Services: Service Execution, System Time Discovery
+S0039 Net [1][2] Account Discovery: Domain Account, Account Discovery: Local Account, Account Manipulation: Additional Local or Domain Groups, Create Account: Local Account, Create Account: Domain Account, Indicator Removal: Network Share Connection Removal, Network Share Discovery, Password Policy Discovery, Permission Groups Discovery: Domain Groups, Permission Groups Discovery: Local Groups, Remote Services: SMB/Windows Admin Shares, Remote System Discovery, System Network Connections Discovery, System Service Discovery, System Services: Service Execution, System Time Discovery

 S0104 netstat [1][2] System Network Connections Discovery

-S0439 Okrum [5] Access Token Manipulation: Token Impersonation/Theft, Application Layer Protocol: Web Protocols, Archive Collected Data: Archive via Utility, Archive Collected Data: Archive via Custom Method, Boot or Logon Autostart Execution: Shortcut Modification, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Command and Scripting Interpreter: Windows Command Shell, Create or Modify System Process: Windows Service, Data Encoding: Standard Encoding, Data Obfuscation: Protocol Impersonation, Deobfuscate/Decode Files or Information, Encrypted Channel: Symmetric Cryptography, Exfiltration Over C2 Channel, File and Directory Discovery, Hide Artifacts: Hidden Files and Directories, Indicator Removal: File Deletion, Ingress Tool Transfer, Input Capture: Keylogging, Masquerading: Masquerade Task or Service, Obfuscated Files or Information: Steganography, OS Credential Dumping: Cached Domain Credentials, OS Credential Dumping: LSASS Memory, Proxy: External Proxy, Scheduled Task/Job: Scheduled Task, System Information Discovery, System Network Configuration Discovery, System Network Connections Discovery, System Owner/User Discovery, System Services: Service Execution, System Time Discovery, Virtualization/Sandbox Evasion: System Checks, Virtualization/Sandbox Evasion: User Activity Based Checks, Virtualization/Sandbox Evasion: Time Based Evasion
+S0439 Okrum [6] Access Token Manipulation: Token Impersonation/Theft, Application Layer Protocol: Web Protocols, Archive Collected Data: Archive via Utility, Archive Collected Data: Archive via Custom Method, Boot or Logon Autostart Execution: Shortcut Modification, Boot or Logon Autostart Execution: Registry Run Keys / Startup Folder, Command and Scripting Interpreter: Windows Command Shell, Create or Modify System Process: Windows Service, Data Encoding: Standard Encoding, Data Obfuscation, Data Obfuscation: Protocol or Service Impersonation, Deobfuscate/Decode Files or Information, Encrypted Channel: Symmetric Cryptography, Exfiltration Over C2 Channel, File and Directory Discovery, Hide Artifacts: Hidden Files and Directories, Indicator Removal: File Deletion, Ingress Tool Transfer, Input Capture: Keylogging, Masquerading: Masquerade Task or Service, Obfuscated Files or Information: Steganography, OS Credential Dumping: Cached Domain Credentials, OS Credential Dumping: LSASS Memory, Proxy: External Proxy, Scheduled Task/Job: Scheduled Task, System Information Discovery, System Network Configuration Discovery, System Network Connections Discovery, System Owner/User Discovery, System Services: Service Execution, System Time Discovery, Virtualization/Sandbox Evasion: System Checks, Virtualization/Sandbox Evasion: User Activity Based Checks, Virtualization/Sandbox Evasion: Time Based Evasion

 S0097 Ping [2] Remote System Discovery